-After 15 years as lead yeller of legendary punk dyke band Tribe8, pioneer of the queer revolution, Lynn Breedlove rocks on.
+After 15 years as lead yeller of legendary punk dyke band Tribe8, vanguard of the queer revolution, Lynn Breedlove rocks on.
 Over the last fifteen years, fronting the band, writing the highly acclaimed, Lambda Literary Award nominated urban punk novel, Godspeed, performing with the all woman spoken word troupe Sister Spit, and hosting San Francisco’s queer cabarets, Breedlove has developed an onstage persona that’s become the audience pick through all of these forms.
 Regardless of what medium he chooses, it’s this easy, intimate, improvisational fluidity that reaches everyone, turns the specific universal, and makes learning high-minded political concepts fun at last.

 This solo show continues to bring the activism, the laughs, the visibility, and the education through the usual ridiculous, confusing, and shocking antics, and this time also some stuffed animals and eggbeaters.
 Don't worry, knives and body parts are still part of the show.

 who has directed several plays and penned nine, including "The

 Dyke and the Porn Star" (directed by Cintra Wilson).
 Bayla also